 In this new school year, we decided at Loulou to review the basics.
 We think it is essential to better understand and know each other.
-Nothing better for that to decipher our menstrual cycle and its mysteries.
+Nothing better for that to decipher our period and its mysteries.
 Here is our first article in a series dedicated to the female cycle.
 Over the next few weeks, we will address in turn, the follicular phase,ovulation or the luteal phase.
-First stop: menstruation ou rules.
+First stop: with medium flows ou period.
 It is undoubtedly the phase of our cycle that we know the most because it is the only one that is clearly visible.

 The rules appear regularly (well not always, as we will see).
 They annoy us, hurt us, bother us and sometimes reassure us.
 Why do they form?
 Why do periods come back repeatedly?
 Why don't we menstruate anymore when we're pregnant ?
 Why are they irregular ?
 We will try to address all the questions you have in order to better understand this common phenomenon but quite unknown to many.